 - No visitor(s) would be allowed with the client at anytime during the appointment.
 The guest(s) must wait outside in the vehicle.

-- Please bring along a government issued photo ID; it is a state requirement for any tattoo procedure.
+- Please bring along a government issued photo ID; it is a state requirement for any tattoo procedure (TAC §229.406).

-- Avoid alcohol the night before all procedures.
+- Avoid alcohol the day before any permanent makeup procedure.

 - Please bring your medications list with you (both prescriptions and OTC).

 - Since delicate skin or sensitive areas may swell slightly, or redden, it is advised not to make social plans for 2-3 days after eyeliner.
 Lip liner may appear “crusty” for up to one week.
 No water activities (pools, beach, etc) for up to 2 weeks.

 - Eyebrows: If unwanted hair is normally removed in the area to be treated, i.e.; tweezing, threading or waxing, the hair removal should be done at least 72 hours prior to your procedure.
 Electrolysis should not be done within five days of the procedure.
 Do not resume any method of hair removal for a week after the procedure.
 If eyelashes or eyebrows are normally dyed, do not have that procedure done within 72 hours of this procedure.
 Wait one week after the eyebrow or eyeliner procedure before dying lashes or brows.
 Please bring your favorite brow pencil/powder and your pictures to show how you like to draw them.